isblab/stop/tutorial/tutorial_basic.md

 #### Other options
 There are several other options that can be specified in the file.
 Most of them have defaults and are optional.
 However, it is a good idea to explicitly state them since many of the defaults may not be optimal for the particular machine on which the optimization is being run.
 For details, read the [README](https://github.com/isblab/stop/blob/main/README.md) on this repository.

 The options that we add here will tell StOP to output all the optimization data to a folder called `optimization_data` that we created earlier.
 We shall use 3 repeats for each parameter combination, and will be running for 5000 frames.
+The ideal number of frames is such that the run equilibriates in half those many frames.
 The `m(1)` and `m(2)` values depend on the machine and the expected runtime, but we shall keep this to 8 and 4 respectively.
 These need to be carefully chosen to maximally utilize the available CPUs.

 Have a look at the `param_file` to see the final completed file.
 There are a lot of optional options that make the progress printing much more informative.
 It is recommended to specify as many options explicitly as possible.